ManjeetvermaCode/node_assignment/README.md

 ## node_assignment
 ## This project is fetching data from 'https://catfact.ninja/breeds' url using Axios.
-Backend is written using nodejs and expressjs.
+Backend of this app is written using nodejs and expressjs.

-# To run this project on your machine either you can Download the file, then extract all and then open in your code editor or use command 'git clone <repo_url>'.
+# To run this project on your machine either you can Download the file, then extract all and then open in your preferred code editor or use command 'git clone <repo_url>'.

 # To install dependecies enter cmd (Make sure to have nodejs installed.)
 `npm install`